sifisKoen/Automation_Scripts/Hadoop installation script/README.md

-# Hadoop installation script

-## Hadoop Installation Script :bookmark_tabs:
+# Hadoop Installation Script :bookmark_tabs:

 This script install Hadoop and setting up the Hadoop Environment for **Linux** system (In this case **Debian** base systems).
 The script install **Java**, creates a new user for Hadoop, create a SSH key for the new use, downloads and extract Hadoop, and finally configure the environment for Hadoop.